 Our Story

-SKP began as Soup Kitchen Theatre in the 90's serving up bite sized midday shows at the Athenaeum Theatre in Melbourne, Naarm, with a complimentary cup of warm soup all for just $5!
-With Catherine Hill at the helm the goal was to champion new Australian writing.
-Concurrently she worked with film and tv writers as a script editor and story consultant giving her a taste of the film industry.
+Soup Kitchen Productions (SKP) began as Soup Kitchen Theatre in the 1990s, serving up bite-sized midday shows at Melbourne/Naarm’s Athenaeum Theatre, complete with a complimentary cup of warm soup, all for just $5!
+Founded by Catherine Hill, the initiative championed new Australian writing while she simultaneously worked as a script editor and story consultant in film and television, sparking her passion for screen storytelling.

-After writing and producing a few short films Soup Kitchen Productions was fully realised in 2017 when Catherine went into production for her debut feature Some Happy Day.
-After lockdown delays the film had an independent theatrical release and was successful with wins and nominations in international festivals throughout 2021 & 2022.
+After producing several short films, Soup Kitchen Productions was fully realised in 2017 when Catherine embarked on her debut feature, SOME HAPPY DAY.
+Despite lockdown delays, the film achieved an independent theatrical release and garnered success across international festivals in 2021 and 2022.

-Due to the film's authentic and sensitive treatment of the issue of homelessness the film took a new trajectory as a social impact film, setting the course for SKP's mission statement:
+Recognised for its authentic and sensitive portrayal of homelessness, SOME HAPPY DAY took on a new life as a social impact film, setting the foundation for SKP’s mission:

 To create film and tv that inspires change